-Ease to Grow: Easy.
+Ease to Grow: Easy

-Native Range: Wet Pocosins of the Gulf Coast and Southeastern North America, Caribbean and South America.
+Native Range: Wet Pocosins of the Gulf Coast and Southeastern North America, Caribbean and South America

 Drosera capillaris or Pink Sundew is a small, low-lying sundew with rounded traps, and numerous red sticky tentacles.
 Its particular charm comes from its pink flowers and habit of growing throughout the Winter if kept warm and bright.
 It prefers open and sunny, wet savannahs with peaty or sandy-peaty soils.
 It does not form a winter hibernacula (resting bud).
 The small flowers are generally pink, but may be white, on scapes with multiple blossoms.
-It flowers from May to August and frequently produce abundant seeds, giving it a nice spreading habitat.
+Pink Sundews flower from May to August and frequently produce abundant seeds, giving them a nice spreading habitat.
 Seeds may be stored cool and dry without stratification (cold-wet period).
 It is very wide-spread throughout the southern Coastal Plain.
 There is a Giant Form native to more southern locations.
 Drosera capillaris is an ideal delight in a terrarium, and a great companion in the collection or bog garden.
 This selection comes from seed, and will show some natural variations.
 D. capillaris is a small sundew, typically less than 3/4" across.
 For maximum effect use multiple plants in a 6" pot.

-Height: 0.5" - 1+".
+Height: 0.5" - 1+"

-Plant Type: Perennial, warm temperate.
+Plant Type: Perennial, warm temperate

-Soil: Lower Bog Mix or General CP Mix.
+Soil: Lower Bog Mix or All Purpose Mix

-Light: Bright indoors, full sun to partial sun outdoors.
+Light: Bright indoors, full sun to partial sun outdoors

 Use: Grows well in the bog garden, greenhouse and indoors.
 It is an ideal terrarium plant